 Don’t be intimidated by cooking whole fish this summer.
-It’s super simple and the end results are well worth stepping outside of your comfort zone.
+It’s super simple, and the end result is well worth stepping outside of your comfort zone for.
 Cooking fish whole will always result in a more succulent, tender, and flaky, flavor-filled flesh, making it perfect for your BBQ.
 Not to mention whole fish is often a lot cheaper and fresher than filleted fish.

 for the fish:

 1 2½-pound whole fish, cleaned and gutted

 salt and pepper

 for the buckwheat wraps:

 1 sprig thyme, picked

 2 tablespoons coconut or olive oil, plus extra for cooking